What is MongoDB?

 Unlike relational databases, sharding is automatic and built into the database.
 Developers don't face the complexity of building sharding logic into their application code, which then needs to be updated as shards are migrated.
 Operations teams don't need to deploy additional clustering software to manage process and data distribution.

-Unlike other NoSQL databases, you have multiple sharding policies available – hash-based, range-based and location-based – that enable you to distribute your data across a cluster according to query patterns or data locality.
-As a result, you get much higher scalability across a diverse set of workloads:
+Unlike other distributed databases, multiple sharding policies are available that enable developers and administrators to distribute data across a cluster according to query patterns or data locality.
+As a result, MongoDB delivers much higher scalability across a diverse set of workloads:

 How do the MongoDB scaling capabilities stack up to relational databases and key-value stores?
 Take a look at the chart below:

 |Shard by Hash||Yes||Manual||Yes|

 |Shard by Zone||Yes||Manual||No|

 MongoDB scales like crazy.
 Whether you are sharding to scale data volume, performance or cross-data center operations, you can do it with MongoDB.

 Pluggable storage architecture for application flexibility